CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

    ![ws name.](media/e8.png)

-9. Now in the following RDP client window click on **Connect** to esablish a RDP connection to your virtual machine.
+9. Now in the following RDP client window click on **Connect** to establish an RDP connection to your virtual machine.

    ![ws name.](media/e9.png)